 Location and times

 All courses will be based around TS Hornet Sea Cadet Unit, Gosport, Royal Clarence Yard, Weevil Lane, Gosport PO12 1AX.
 As you turn off Mumby Road into Weevil Lane, take the first entrance on the right into Royal Clarence, and you’ll find yourself in a car park with buildings on all four sides.
 The Sea Cadet unit is the freestanding building ahead and to the left as you come through the entrance - easy to spot because it has a flagpole outside it!

 If you want to park, you need to arrange this in advance by including your car reguistration details on the booking form..

 If you are coming by train, go to Portsmouth Harbour and get the Gosport ferry - you can walk up from the ferry terminal.

-All the courses (except GMDSS, where we are arranging individual times) are designed to start as soon as possible after 9am, and certainly by 9.30am.
+Courses (except GMDSS, where we are arranging individual times, and the afternoon radar session) are designed to start as soon as possible after 9am, and certainly by 9.30am.
 Please don't be late as there is a limit to how long we can delay the start of any course by waiting for people.
 If you are held up or lost, please call me on 07986 354697 so we know what's happened to you!
 The Sea Cadet Unit will be open from around 8am, if you want to help us set things up and have a tea or coffee before your course.

-Most courses should end around 5pm (and some will end earlier - youthwork by 4pm, for example).
+Most courses should end around 5pm (and some will end earlier).
 On Saturday, courses will be followed by a presentation from our Chief Executive Mark Todd; the bar will be open; and for those of you who have booked dinner, we’ll aim to start serving at around 1900.

 If you are doing the GMDSS assessment, don’t forget you MUST do the online course in advance.
 Do let us know if you are having any problems with it.